Honeywell

 Honeywell International Inc. is an American publicly traded, multinational conglomerate corporation headquartered in Charlotte, North Carolina.
-It primarily operates in four areas of business: aerospace, building automation, industrial automation, and energy and sustainability solutions (ESS).
-Honeywell also owns and operates Sandia National Laboratories under contract with the U.S. Department of Energy.
+It primarily operates in three areas of business: building automation, industrial automation, and energy and sustainability solutions (ESS).
+Honeywell also operates Sandia National Laboratories under contract with the U.S. Department of Energy.
 Honeywell is a Fortune 500 company, ranked 115th in 2023.
-In 2024, the corporation had a global workforce of approximately 102,000 employees.
-As of 2025, the current chairman and chief executive officer is Vimal Kapur.
+In 2025, the corporation had a global workforce of approximately 101,000 employees.
+As of 2025, its chairman and chief executive officer was Vimal Kapur.

 The corporation's name, Honeywell International Inc., is a product of the merger of Honeywell Inc. and AlliedSignal in 1999.
 The corporation headquarters were consolidated with AlliedSignal's headquarters in Morristown, New Jersey.
 The combined company chose the name "Honeywell" because of the considerable brand recognition.
 Honeywell was a component of the Dow Jones Industrial Average index from 1999 to 2008.
 Prior to 1999, its corporate predecessors were included dating back to 1925, including early entrants in the computing and thermostat industries.

 In 2020, Honeywell rejoined the Dow Jones Industrial Average index.
 In 2021, it moved its stock listing from the New York Stock Exchange to the Nasdaq.

-In 2025, Honeywell announced it would split into three companies: Honeywell Automation, Honeywell Aerospace, and Solstice Advanced Materials.
+In 2025, Honeywell announced it would split into three companies: Honeywell Technologies, Honeywell Aerospace, and Solstice Advanced Materials.
 It has been estimated that the aerospace and automation businesses could be worth as much as $104 billion and $94 billion, respectively, after the split.